hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/courses/cs102/week2/basics2.md

 weight: 2
 ---

-# :bell: Some Data Types in Python
+## :buzz: Some Data Types in Python

 * Integer  (`0`, `12`, `5`, `-5`)
 * Float (`4.5`, `3.99`, `0.1`)